intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/crowdsourcing-driven-innovation-monitoring.md

 ## The Pivotal Role in Crowdsourced Initiatives

-By examining a patented technology, we can glean insights into how this dynamic realm is evolving.

 ## The Functional Core of Crowdsourced Initiatives

-This technology consists of the potential to bridge numerous computing terminals, all of which harbor innovations and sub-innovations.
-This technology ensures that these terminals can communicate over a vast initiatives exchange network.
+The secured technology tracks innovations from numerous sources, all of which harbor innovations and sub-innovations.
+Computer systems connected to the sources allow communication over a vast initiatives exchange network.

 ## Safeguarding Innovation Authenticity

 Defining the authenticity of the innovations stand as a challenge.
-Through Integrity Assurance of this technology one can confirm the legitimacy of every innovator connected to the network.
+Through Integrity Assurance of the system one can confirm the legitimacy of every innovator connected to the network.

-The technology efficiently embeds metadata to each innovation.
+The system efficiently embeds metadata to each innovation.
 This metadata, which comprises essential details such as a digital ownership identity, a timestamp, and geographical origins, fortifies the innovation's trustworthiness.

 ## Streamlined and Trustworthy Evaluation